microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackagecatalog-list-accesspackageresourceroles.md

 #### Response

 The following is an example of the response.
+The **displayName** is the same as shown in the SharePoint Online view of a site, and the **originId** is the underlying identifier established by SharePoint Online for the role.

 > **Note:** The response object shown here might be shortened for readability.